 Amino acid precursors of serotonin and dopamine have two primary applications.
 First, proper use of amino acid precursors will keep drugs that work with neurotransmitters from depleting neurotransmitters, thus allowing the drugs to keep functioning as intended.
 This is the situation when someone is taking a reuptake inhibitor that ‘stops working’.
 When we provide such a person with balanced amino acid therapy, we give the body what it needs to make the necessary neurotransmitters, which increases neurotransmitter levels.
 Drugs that work by shuffling around neurotransmitters (such as SSRI, SNRI and other medications) have more neurotransmitter to work with under this scenario so they can appear to start ‘working’ again.
 In this way, a person can continue to use the medication without fear of further neurotransmitter depletion due to the drug.
 In this case using amino acid therapy helps the drug do its job more effectively and efficiently.

 Amino Acid Therapy Can Be Used to Eliminate the Need For Certain Medications

-Second, proper use of amino acids can also serve as a stand-alone method to manage disorders related to neurotransmitter imbalance.
+Second, proper use of amino acids can also serve as a stand-alone method to manage disease-like RND symptoms related to neurotransmitter imbalance.
 Many people, for one reason or another cannot or will not take certain medications.
-Most disorders are not due to a drug deficiency; they are due to a nutrient deficiency or improper neurotransmitter function.
+Most disorders and disease-like RND symptoms are not due to a drug deficiency; they are due to a nutrient deficiency or improper neurotransmitter function.
 By supplying the body the nutrients it needs to produce the correct balance of neurotransmitters, we can often restore proper function without the need for medication.
-In this case, amino acid therapy can provide a viable option to restore optimal neurotransmitter function, effectively eliminating symptoms without the need for medication.
+In this case, amino acid therapy can provide a viable option to restore optimal neurotransmitter function, effectively eliminating disease-like RND symptoms without the need for medication.